csparpa/csparpa.github.io/content/writing-a-good-cv-in-the-software-development-industry.md

     - be _concise_ and leave _cliffhangers_: don't tell the whole story!
 Just provide fundamental facts, but let people come back to you to ask for more detail
     - _never lie about yourself_: if you do, you are doomed to eternal unsuccess.
 What you need to do, instead, is try to hide as much as possible your weaknesses (in terms of technical, behavioural, organisational debts) or - even better - to show them under a positive view, as things you're currently keen on improving.
-    - let the advertisement be pleasant to the customer's eyes_: the text should be clear and readable.
+    - _let the advertisement be pleasant to the customer's eyes_: the text should be clear and readable.
 So you need to use proper fonts, sizes, colours and to align contents consistently.
-    - double-checking for _typos_ (if you still make grammar mistakes, please go back to school...)
+    - double-check for _typos_ (if you still make grammar mistakes, please go back to school...)

 3. **Show your passion and hunger**: show how much _passion_ and _commitment_ you put into the things you've made/built/worked on!
 This conveys your emotional status to the people so they can feel your enthusiasm.
 And also let people know that you're not sitting down and waiting for change to come: give evidence that you _embrace change_, are _proactive_ and _eager to improve yourself and your skills_ in any possible way.